 Your Recovery at Home

-The success of your surgery will depend in large part on how well you follow your orthopaedic surgeon?s instructions at home during the first few weeks after surgery.
+The success of your surgery will depend in large part on how well you follow your orthopedic surgeon?s instructions at home during the first few weeks after surgery.
 You will see your surgeon regularly for the next several months to make sure your foot heals properly.

 You will be discharged from the hospital with bandages holding your toe in its corrected position.
 You also will wear a special postoperative surgical shoe or cast to protect your foot.
 Your sutures will be removed about two weeks after surgery, but your foot will require continued support from dressings or a brace for six to eight weeks.
 To ensure proper healing, it is very important not to disturb your dressings and to keep them dry.
 Interference with proper healing could cause a recurrence of the bunion.
 Be sure to place a plastic bag over your foot while showering.

-Your orthopaedic surgeon may advise you to use a walker, cane, or crutches for the first few days after surgery.
+Your orthopedic surgeon may advise you to use a walker, cane, or crutches for the first few days after surgery.
 You can gradually put more weight on your foot as your wound heals.
 However, walk only short distances during the first few weeks following surgery.
 You will probably be able to drive again within about a week.

 Swelling and Shoe Wear

-Keep your foot elevated as much as possible for the first few days after surgery, and apply ice as recommended by your orthopaedic surgeon to relieve swelling and pain.
+Keep your foot elevated as much as possible for the first few days after surgery, and apply ice as recommended by your orthopedic surgeon to relieve swelling and pain.
 You will have some swelling in your foot for about six months.
 After your dressings have been removed, wear only athletic shoes or soft leather oxford type shoes for the first several months until the surgery has completely healed.
 Do not wear fashion shoes, including high heels, until after six months.
 Follow the tips on shoe fit presented earlier in this booklet when selecting your shoes.
 This will help prevent the recurrence of your bunion.

 Exercises to Strengthen Your Foot